IsraelW18/login_validator/README.md

-# 🔐 Python Login Validator
+# 🔐 Python Login Validator Mechanism

 A modular Python project that validates username and password input based on predefined rules, using custom exceptions, object-oriented design, and regular expressions.
 This project is structured for clarity, scalability, and professional-level maintainability.